Toyota Land Cruiser Prado: Philippines

 The Land Cruiser Prado was launched in the Philippines on 7 June 2024 in a sole variant powered by a T24A-FTS 2.4-litre turbocharged petrol engine.
 Instead of the standard grille in other markets, the Land Cruiser Prado for the Philippine market features the vertical-slatted grille and the Toyota T badge from the Australian VX and Kakadu trims.

-Middle East

-The Land Cruiser Prado for the GCC markets was first revealed in Kuwait on 23 June 2024 and the United Arab Emirates on 24 June 2024.
-It is powered by the T24A-FTS 2.4-litre turbocharged petrol engine and the 1GD-FTV 2.8-litre turbocharged diesel engine.

-Each market have their own specifications as follows: